Skip to main content

 go mod init wasmedge_test

-Assume that the WASM file fibonacci.wasm is copied into the current directory.
+Assume that the WASM file fibonacci.wasm from the text format fibonacci.wat is copied into the current directory.
 Then create and edit the Go file main.go as following:

 package main